NyanSatan/Anya/README.md

 * Switched to `lilirecovery` from original `libirecovery`

+* Little improvements here and there in control utilities

 ### Beta 9

 * Added fallback operations in `anya_crete.ax` for missing/broken ones in Sky tools' Astris